-On all of the science assessments, the comparison group (charter school students) scored from a little higher to substantially higher than the control group.
+On the science assessments, the comparison group (charter school students) scored similar to the control group in grades 5 and 8 and substantially higher than the control group in grade 11 (Table 42).
 Additional details are provided below.

 - The mean differences for the 5th and 8th grade science assessments were -0.50 and -4.35 respectively, indicating that the comparison groups scored a little higher.
-However, the comparison group performed statistically similar to the control group on the 5th and 8th grade science assessments. - The comparison group (653.6 scale score) performed statistically higher than the control group (614.1 scale score) on the 11th grade science assessment.
-The mean difference was -39.50 scale score points and the group performance was statistically different with the comparison group scoring higher.
+However, the comparison group performed statistically similar to the control group on the 5th and 8th grade science assessments. - The comparison group (653.6 scale score) performed statistically different and higher than the control group (595.9 scale score) on the 11th grade science assessment.
+The mean difference was 57.76 scale score points with the comparison group scoring higher.

-Assessment Students Mean Scale Score Comparison Group Charter Students Mean Scale Score Not Control Group Charter Students Mean Scale Score Difference
+Assessment Students (N) Mean Scale Score Comparison Group Charter Students Mean Scale Score Not Control Group Charter Students Mean Scale Score Difference

 5 th Grade 120 696.9 696.4 -0.50

 8 th Grade 312 684.6 680.0 -4.53

 11 th Grade 47 653.6 595.9 -57.76

-Table 40: Science scale score differences based on charter school enrollment.
+Table 42: Science scale score differences based on charter school enrollment.